lenaMK/doc/conf/Intermedialites_theMatterOfMaps.md

 ---

+#### Acknowledgements

+This proposal is an extension of the research project *Towards a digital commons of public art* (funded by the Canada Arts Council) lead by at Maison MONA, a cultural non-profit based in Tiohtià:ke · Montréal.
+In this pilot project tackling public art and its visibility in the digital space, we worked on the identification and the referencing of public art artists active in Québec and who have at least one artwork in the MONA database[^8].
+This dataset therefore contains 1528 artworks, described with properties such as title, artist, production date, and geolocation.
+We initially had very little previous data on the 781 artists that produced these artwork.
+During the project, we identified artists who are yet to be added to Wikidata, and chose our participants amongst them based on EDI criteria, favoring womxn, BIPOC artists and artists who have an artwork outside of the cultural metropolis of Tiohtià:ke · Montréal.
+For the artists’ gender identity, we researched their mediatic gender identity, using available biographies from galleries and their personal websites.
+Participating artists were then contacted and could choose which information they wanted to make public, including their gender identity, while for the rest we used the available mediatic identity in Fall 2023.
+The public artworks in our database are dated between 1750 (even though it was only moved much later to its current location) and 2022, and most were produced between 1960 and 2022.
+Geographically speaking, they are on the territory commonly called the province of Québec, though most are located on the island of Tiohtià:ke · Montréal.

+#### References

+(to be completed)

+- Agamben, Giorgio.
+2007. *Qu’est-ce qu’un dispositif?* Payot & Rivages.
+- Alvarez Hernandez, « Le monument dans un champ élargi : les pratiques performatives de Giorgia Volpe, Claudia Bernal et Constanza Camelo Suarez », *Espace art actuel*,  dossier thématique « Sortir/Come out », Laurent Vernet  (rédacteur invité), no 127, hiver 2021, p.
+14-21. https://www.erudit.org/en/journals/espace/2021-n127-espace05876/95142ac/
+- Bisschop, Allisson.
+2022.
+‘La force de l’art actuel face à la statuaire coloniale : les artistes et la question de la décolonisation de l’espace public en Belgique – Journal NaKaN’.
+2022. https://nakanjournal.com/la-force-de-lart-actuel-face-a-la-statuaire-coloniale-les-artistes-et-la-question-de-la-decolonisation-de-lespace-public-en-belgique/.
+- Bryan-Wilson, Julia.
+2024.
+‘Fibers, Creatures, Furry Beasts: Queer Textile Crittercism’.
+In *Unravel: The Power and Politics of Textiles in Art*, edited by Lotte Johnson, Amanda Pinatih, Wells Fray-Smith, Barbican Art Gallery, and Stedelijk Museum Amsterdam.
+Munich London New York: Prestel.
+- ‘Call for Papers – No.47 « Counter-Mapping / Contre-Cartographier » – Intermédialités’. n.d.
+Accessed 1 February 2025. http://intermedialites.com/en/2738-2/.
+- Graff, Julie, Lena Krause, Alexia Pinto Ferretti, Camille Delattre, David Valentine, and Simon Janssen.
+2024.
+‘Vers un commun numérique de l’art public’. *Sens public*, no. 1759 (May). http://sens-public.org/dossiers/1759/.
+- Halder, Severin, and Boris Michel.
+2018.
+‘Editorial – This Is Not an Atlas’.
+In *This Is Not an Atlas*, 12–25. transcript Verlag. https://doi.org/10.14361/9783839445198-001.
+- Martel, Andréanne, and Lena Krause.
+2023.
+‘Cartography and Restitution’.
+Online thematic bibliography.
+Zotero. https://www.zotero.org/groups/5236090/cartographie-et-restitution/library.
+- O’Connor, January, Mark Parman, Nicole Bowman, and Stephanie Evergreen.
+2023.
+‘Decolonizing Data Visualization: A History and Future of Indigenous Data Visualization’. *Journal of MultiDisciplinary Evaluation* 19 (44): 62–79. https://doi.org/10.56645/jmde.v19i44.783.
+- Ramaswamy, Sumathi.
+2014.
+‘The Work of Vision in the Age of European Empires’.
+In *Empires of Vision: A Reader*.
+Duke University Press. https://doi.org/10.2307/j.ctv1220q6d.
+- Yakoub, Joachim Ben.
+2021.
+‘PeoPL’s Bursting Light’. *Third Text* 35 (4): 413–30. https://doi.org/10.1080/09528822.2021.1944531.
+- Vitali Rosati, Marcello.
+2024. *Éloge du bug. Être libre à l’époque du numérique*.
+La Découverte.
+Zones. https://www.editions-zones.fr/lyber?eloge-du-bug.Analays
+-

 [^1]: This project originated during a doctoral seminar on restitution, repatriation and return in museum studies (Prof. Abigail E. Celis, Fall 2023, Université de Montréal)
-[^2]: The data from the MONA research project is further described in the acknowledgments,
+[^2]: I use *men* artist, a purposefully odd-sounding turn of phrase, to accentuate the double standard with women artists.
+[^3]: *Towards a digital commons of public art* was a Maison MONA project funded by the Canada Arts Council.
+Between 2023 and 2024, our team experimented with the potential, viability, and usefulness of linked open data (LOD), while also aiming to generate interest in the semantic web within the artistic and cultural community.
+The main focus was to increase the visibility of artists involved in public art on the Wikidata, Wikimedia Commons, and Wikipedia platforms.
+By identifying the current initiatives, needs, and issues specific to the visual arts sector, this project intends to equip artists with good wiki practices and thus to foster the development of a digital commons of public art.
-[^3]: Saphira is an Alaskan Husky breed we adopted a few years ago.
+[^4]: Saphira was an Alaskan Husky breed we adopted a few years ago.
 I used her shedding of Fall 2023, and ran out while covering West Island.
-[^4]: Notebook documenting the data visualisation experiments: https://observablehq.com/@maison-mona/chronologie-et-genre?collection=@maison-mona/gender-analysis.
+She passed away in May 2025 and we miss her very much.
+[^5]: The timeline published in this article covers the years 1950 until 2024.
+In the notebook documenting the data visualisation experiments, I created several other views to better understand the entire time frame. https://observablehq.com/@maison-mona/chronologie-et-genre?collection=@maison-mona/gender-analysis
-[^5]: One such participatory activation was organised on April 17th 2024, during a end-of-year student exhibition (CIN7008).
+[^6]: One such participatory activation was organised on April 17th 2024, during a end-of-year student exhibition (CIN7008).
-[^6]: The code for the participatory mapping activity is published on Github: https://github.com/lenaMK/doc/tree/main/viz/carte.
+[^7]: The code for the participatory mapping activity is published on Github: https://github.com/lenaMK/doc/tree/main/viz/carte.
-[^7]: The MONA database was created as a data source for the MONA app.
+[^8]: The MONA database was created as a data source for the MONA app.
 It unites public art collections to enable *in-situ* outreach and cultural mediation with a free mobile app.
-[^11]: I use *men* artist, a purposefully odd-sounding turn of phrase, to accentuate the double standard with women artists.
+[^?]: Foot note explaining gender identity ? or in acknowledgements?.